microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 ### Task 6: Enable VM Insights

-1. Navigate to your Virtual Machines, select VM Insights in the left navigation pane and enable Insights.
+1. Navigate to your Virtual Machines, in section *Monitoring* select *Insights* in the left navigation pane.

+2. In the *Insights* tab, click the *Enable* button.

+3. In the *Monitoring Configuration* form, for *Data collection rule* click the *Create New* link

+4. Fill in the *Create new rule* form
+- Data collection rule name: Provide a name (MSVMI for VMInsights will be appended automatically) - i.e. *DCR-MicroHack*
+- Enable process and dependencies (Map): Check the box
+- Subscription: Keep the default
+- Log Analytics workspace: Choose the workspace you created in task 1
+- Click *Create* button.
+Then click *Configure* button.

+5. Wait for the deployment of the data collection rule to finish.
+This might take several minutes.

 ### Coffee Break of 10 minutes to let the data flow between your Virtual Machines and Azure